redazgoura/real-estate-app-xml-mvvm-retrofit-coroutines/README.md

-# Connect to the Internet - Mars Real Estate

-This is the toy app for Lesson 8 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).

-## MarsRealEstate
+## RealEstateApp

-MarsRealEstate is a simple demo app using ViewModel & LiveData with Retrofit, Glide and Moshi in Kotlin.
+RealEstateApp is a simple demo app using ViewModel & LiveData with Retrofit, Glide and Moshi in Kotlin.

 This app demonstrates the following views and techniques: